LavakauT/ML-pipeline/README.md

 ```

-Basic ML Pipeline
+# Basic ML Pipeline

 Code provided to:

-Clean your data (ML_preprocess.py)
+1. Clean your data (ML_preprocess.py)
-Define a testing set (test_set.py)
+2. Define a testing set (test_set.py)
-Select the best subset of features to use as predictors (Feature_Selection.py)
+3. Select the best subset of features to use as predictors (Feature_Selection.py)
-Train and apply a classification (ML_classification.py) or regression (ML_regression.py) machine learning model
+4. Train and apply a classification (ML_classification.py) or regression (ML_regression.py) machine learning model
-Assess the results of your model (output from the ML_classification/ML_regression scripts with additional options in scripts_PostAnalysis
+5. Assess the results of your model (output from the ML_classification/ML_regression scripts with additional options in scripts_PostAnalysis)

+# loop codes for multiple groups in your dataset
+Based on basic ML pipeline, the steps from preprocess to feature selection consum lots of time to finish.
+We wrote a short bash script can run all the groups in your dataset once you arrange folders and files correctly (preprocess.sh).

+We also wrote short bash scripts to run traning in all groups of ML data.frames.
+Please notice that Random Forest consum lots of time to finish compared to other algorithms.
+We suggest you to seperatily runing each one folder(group) in RF algorithm.